RedisGears/RedisGears/docs/functions.md

     ```

 !!! important "Execution is always asynchronous"
     Batch functions are **always executed asynchronously** by the RedisGears engine.
-That means means that they are run in a background thread rather than by the main process of the Redis server.
+That means that they are run in a background thread rather than by the main process of the Redis server.

 **Python API**
 ```python